 As the sprouting process progresses, the potato begins to shrivel, as more and more starch is converted to sugar and used in the growing sprouts.
 A wrinkled, shriveled, sprouted potato will have lost more of its nutrients, and it won't be very palatable.
 Bottom line: your recipes won't turn out the same, so it's best not to use your potatoes.

 Solanine and other glycoalkaloids are present in potato plants, and in the eyes and the sprout growth of a potato tuber.
-Both are toxic to humans, and can lead to a headache, vomiting and other digestive symptoms.
-This is why you want to remove the sprouts and eyes before you eat the potato.
-Solanine is concentrated in the eyes, sprouts and skin, but not the rest of the potato.
+Both are toxic to humans and can lead to a headache, vomiting and other digestive symptoms.
+It is why you want to remove the sprouts and eyes before you eat the potato.
+Solanine is concentrated in the eyes, sprouts, and skin, but not the rest of the potato.
 So long as you remove these, you're unlikely to feel its effects.